reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 Earlier, we saw what a standalone React `<Counter>` component looks like.
 Our React+Redux app has a similar `<Counter>` component, but it does a few things differently.

-We'll start by looking at the `Counter.js` component file:
+We'll start by looking at the `Counter.tsx` component file:

 ```tsx title="features/counter/Counter.tsx"
 import { useState } from 'react'